Sheesh (Babymonster song)

 "Sheesh" is a song recorded by South Korean girl group Babymonster for their first extended play Babymons7er.
 It was released as the EP's third single by YG Entertainment on April 1, 2024.

 Background and release

-On February 28, 2024, YG Entertainment announced Babymonster would be releasing their first extended play titled Babymons7er on April 1.
+On February 28, 2024, YG Entertainment announced Babymonster would be releasing their first extended play, Babymons7er, on April 1.
 It was also announced that Ahyeon would be joining the group after recovering from her health issues.
-On March 18, Yang Hyun-suk announced that "Sheesh" as the lead single.
+On March 18, Yang Hyun-suk announced "Sheesh" as the lead single.
 The music video teaser featuring individual members was released on March 21 to 27 (in order: Ahyeon, Ruka, Chiquita, Rora, Asa, Pharita, and Rami).
 On March 28, a teaser video was released, followed by the album track sampler video a day later.
 The song was released alongside its music video and the extended play on April 1.

 Composition

 "Sheesh" was co-written by Choice37, Sonny, Lil G, LP, Choi Hyun-suk, and Sandra Wikström, with YG contributing to the composition alongside them.
 The arrangement was handled by LP, Choice37, YG, and Dee.P.
 Described as a hip hop dance song featuring "baroque-style piano melody and synthesizer rhythm".
 "Sheesh" was composed in the key of D major, with a tempo of 140 beats per minute.